Amy Schneider is the first woman to win more than $1 million on 'Jeopardy!'

 With her latest win, Schneider joins an exclusive group of Jeopardy! millionaires.
 Only four people have won more than that sum in their appearances on the regular broadcast; when earnings from special tournaments are included, the total is five.

 After Ken Jennings made his groundbreaking run of 74 consecutive victories, almost 15 years passed before any other contestant was able to win more than 20 episodes in a row.
-(That included the previous women's record holder, Julia Collins, who won $429,100 in 2014.)
+(That included the previous female record-holder, Julia Collins, who won $429,100 in 2014.)

 But big winners have come more frequently in recent years, with James Holzhauer's 32-game win streak in 2019, followed by Matt Amodio winning 38 last year.